electrickid621/Cisco-Provisoning-Files/README.md

 # NOTE

 Some downloads are still available on Cisco's website and will not be listed here due to regular updates, including phones in the 68, 78, 88, 98 series.
 YOU CAN DOWNLOAD THEM, BUT YOU NEED TO CREATE AN ACCOUNT, NO SERVICE CONTRACT REQUIRED.
-There are other phones listed on the site still, such as the 7945, 65, and 75, but they aren't even updated so I'll leave them here. https://software.cisco.com/download/home/286320285
+There are other phones listed on the site still, such as the 7945, 65, and 75, but they do require a service contract so I'll leave them here. https://software.cisco.com/download/home/286320285